vanbroup/documents/output/CS.md

 4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403;
 5. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;
 6. Bound by law, government regulation, or professional code of ethics; and
-7. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.
+7. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage

 ## 8.3 Assessor's relationship to assessed entity